 Freelancers have to deal with unfounded stereotypes an awful lot, whether that’s always being on holiday, working in pyjamas, or not being good enough for a ‘real’ job.
 But one that (for the most part) appears to have at least a shred of truth to it is the well-documented love affair between freelancers and coffee.

 I know, I know, caffeine is the most popular drug in the world.
 Saying that freelancers dig it is as much of a bombshell as telling you they’re all big fans of eating, sleeping or breathing.
-But the relationship between the freelancer and his or her beloved java is a special one worth exploring.
+But the relationship between the freelancer and their beloved java is a special one worth exploring.

 So, how and why do so many freelancers end up turning into obsessed coffee lovers?
 Let us count the ways.

 Whether you’re meeting with a potential client or just looking to get out of your messy house, you’re probably gonna need somewhere with a table, wi-fi and some refreshments.
 Most pubs don’t tend to open until around mid-day, and don’t really house the type of atmosphere suitable for someone trying to knuckle down.

 The gentle clutter of crockery and light murmur of conversation at a café or coffee shop provides an ideal soundtrack for concentration, as illustrated by the website rainycafe.com – which allows you to replicate the relaxing background noise in your earphones.
 As quoted on the page, according to an Oxford University study:

 “A moderate level of noise enhances creativity compared to both low and high levels of noise.
 Moderate background noise induces distraction which encourages individuals to think at a higher, abstract level, and consequently exhibit higher creativity.”

 Contrarily, as far as I’m aware, nobody has invented a version that mimics the ambiance of a pub, and I’m not sure it would be a particularly popular page if they did.